Path Analysis

 Estimation method: Simple OLS and maximum likelihood methods are used to predict the path.

-Path model: A diagram which shows the independent, intermediate, and dependent variables.
-A single-headed arrow shows the cause for the independent, intermediate and dependent variable.
-A double-headed arrow shows the covariance between the two variables.
+Path model: A diagram displays the independent, intermediate, and dependent variables.
+Specifically, a single-headed arrow indicates the cause for the independent, intermediate, and dependent variables.
+On the other hand, a double-headed arrow shows the covariance between the two variables.

 Exogenous and endogenous variables: Those where no error points towards them, except the measurement error term.
-If exogenous variables are correlated to each other, then a double headed arrow will connect those variables.
+If exogenous variables correlate, the model connects them with a double-headed arrow.
 Endogenous variables may have both the incoming and outgoing arrows.

 Path coefficient: A standardized regression coefficient (beta), showing the direct effect of an independent variable on a dependent variable in the path model.

-Disturbance terms: The residual error terms are also called disturbance terms.
-Disturbance terms reflect the unexplained variance and measurement error.
+Disturbance terms: The model refers to the residual error terms as disturbance terms, as they reflect the unexplained variance and measurement error.

 Direct and indirect effect: The path model has two types of effects.
 The first is the direct effect, and the second is the indirect effect.
-When the exogenous variable has an arrow directed towards the dependent variable, then it is said to be the direct effect.
-When an exogenous variable has an effect on the dependent variable, through the other exogenous variable, then it is said to be an indirect effect.
+When an exogenous variable has an arrow directed towards the dependent variable, it represents a direct effect.
+When an exogenous variable affects the dependent variable through another exogenous variable, it creates an indirect effect.
 To see the total effect of the exogenous variable, we have to add the direct and indirect effect.
 One variable may not have a direct effect, but it may have an indirect effect as well.

-Significance and goodness of fit: OLS and maximum likelihood methods are used to predict the path coefficient.
-Statistical software such as AMOS, M-Plus, SAS and LISREL, etc. are software that calculates the path coefficient and goodness of fit statistics automatically.
+Significance and goodness of fit: OLS and maximum likelihood methods predict the path coefficient.
+Software like AMOS, M-Plus, SAS, and LISREL automatically calculate it and fit stats.

 The following statistics are used to test the significance and goodness of fit:

-Chi-square statistics: Non-significant chi-square value in path analysis shows the goodness of fit model.
-Sometimes, chi-square statistics is significant.
+Chi-square statistics: A non-significant chi-square in path analysis indicates a good fit.
+However, chi-square statistics can sometimes be significant.
 However, we still have to test one absolute fit index and one incremental fit index.

 Absolute fit index: RMSEA: An absolute fit index using 90% confidence interval for RMSEA should be less than 0.08 for a goodness of fit model.